 Through developmentally appropriate, open ended resources both the inside and outside provision should enable two year olds to be independent, challenged, imaginative, experiment, cooperate and collaborate through moving and doing.

 How does your environment support independent learning, high levels of involvement and offer extended periods of uninterrupted play?
 Are children motivated, involved and engaged?

 Continuous provision is the resources and areas that you have laid out for children to explore freely.
 They should be safe to explore, as well as challenging and engaging.
-This page provides advice and guidance on developing and planning continuous provision.

 Continuous provision is not just about the provision that should be accessible, it is also all about what resources have been added to the areas of continuous provision that will allow the continuation of learning in the absence of a practitioner.